 Sustainable Financial Management Policy

-To further encourage all business units to integrate ESG factors into their business planning and operations, KTB has developed the "KTB Sustainable Finance Policy."
-This policy is anticipated to be approved by the board of directors and implemented across the entire Company in the first half of 2024.
+To further encourage all business units to integrate ESG factors into their business planning and operations, KTB has developed the "King's Town Bank Sustainable Finance Policy."
+This policy was approved by the Board of Directors and implemented across the entire Company.
 According to the policy, each business unit is required to include ESG factors in the evaluation criteria, taking into account the scope of their operations and service characteristics.
 As part of the customer due diligence process, their ESG performance should be assessed to identify any relevant risks and opportunities.
-The implementation status will be discussed by the ESG Team and reported to the Sustainable Development and Nomination Committee as well as the Board of Directors.
-KTB's Sustainable Financial Management Policies are as follow:
+The implementation status will be discussed by the ESG Team and reported to the Sustainable Development Committee as well as the Board of Directors.
+KTB's Sustainable Finance Management Policy is as follow:

 Before released loans to corporate customers, KTB reviews the loaning based on the 5P principle - people, purpose, payment, protection, and perspective, according to the borrower's situation, fund use, repayment source, guarantee of creditor's rights and borrower's prospect, also incorporates the enterprise's ESG status into the credit investigation process, such as whether it has been subject to major pollution penalties, whether it has been involved in civil and criminal litigation, whether there is any incident that has an obvious adverse impact on the operation or image of the enterprise, and the prospects and risks of the industry, such as policy directions and changes in laws and regulations.
+Moreover, the "King's Town Bank Co., Ltd. Guidelines for Credit Rating of Corporate Customers" and "King's Town Bank Co., Ltd. Guidelines for Credit Rating of Individual Customers" stipulates that, if the applicant's operation or business complies with ESG principles, it can be considered as extra points on the credit rating form.
+In addition, for enterprises that are beneficial to sustainable development, KTB also implements an internal award mechanism to encourage the sales employees to develop credit business of sustainable industries, so as to increase capital investment in eco-friendly industries, including green power, clean energy, circular economy, and health care.

 Sustainable Industry Financing